Managing Moss in the Landscape

 If all else fails, or if conditions do not allow for modification, there’s always the “if you can’t beat ‘em, join ‘em” solution.
 In Japanese culture, moss gardens are considered highly desirable and are cultivated with great care.
 There are landscape businesses in this country devoted to moss and its use.
 Moss, once established, requires little in the way of irrigation and weeding, and, of course, never needs to be mowed.

 When one weighs all that is involved in taking care of a grassy lawn, a moss lawn may be a good alternative after all.

-For more information on lawn care, contact Paige Burns Clark at email@example.com or 910-997-8255, or check out our website at North Carolina Cooperative Extension, Richmond County Center.
+For more information on lawn care and how to manage moss in the lawn, contact Paige Burns Clark at firstname.lastname@example.org or 910-997-8255, or check out our website at North Carolina Cooperative Extension, Richmond County Center.